enkidevs/curriculum/generative-ai/chatgpt/intro-prompt-engineering/first-prompts.md

 ## Practice

-Giving more context in prompts produces more ??? responses.
+The quality of an AI ??? is largely dependent on the given ???.

+- response
+- context
-- accurate
+- size
-- vague
+- speed

 ---

 ## Revision

-The quality of an ai ??? is largely dependent on the given ???.
+The quality of an AI ??? is largely dependent on the given ???.

 - response
 - context